pvandervelde/mindvortex/src/posts/2022-12-04-Swerve-drive-introduction.md

   [omni-wheels](https://en.wikipedia.org/wiki/Omni_wheel) have the similar degree of freedom as a swerve drive does, omni-wheels but can often not carry the same load due to the lower carrying capacity of the rollers.
+- It doesn't rely on wheel slip, as multi-wheel differential drive does.
+This means that it has lower power demands, so more of the motor torque can be used to move the robot forward.
 - It has the ability to traverse rough and dirty terrain due to the fact that all wheels are driven as well as using normal wheels on each drive module.
 Omni-wheels and [mecanum wheels](https://en.wikipedia.org/wiki/Mecanum_wheel) face more issues in these environments due to dust and dirt clogging up the wheels as well as